 Creating a quality assessment scorecard that suits your business is something not all Customer Support teams do.
 Some feel their team is too small, others do not see the value in assessing quality as a specific metric.

 In my opinion, however, these scorecards are what make a support team reach new levels of high quality.
-If you want to change something for the better, you’ll want to measure it first.
+If you want to improve something, you’ll want to measure it first.

-While it sounds easy enough to put together a scorecard that allows you to say whether an interaction was good or not, in practise it’s not always that straight forward.
+While it sounds easy enough to put together a scorecard that allows you to say whether an interaction was good or not, in practice, it’s not always that straightforward.

 Why you want a scorecard